 What should you know about running sales, discounts, and promos?

 The holiday season is a great time to run sales.
-We mentioned this in our podcast episode, “When should you run sales in your small business” so if you want a deep, deep dive into sales and promos, go listen to that episode, and we’ll link that in the show notes.
+We mentioned this in our podcast episode, “When should you run sales in your small business” so if you want a deep, deep dive into sales and promos, go listen to that episode.

 Obviously Black Friday is a great time for sales, so plan out your black friday sale in advance.
 Research what you want to offer, and start advertising for that sale now.
 You want to talk about your sale on your social media at least 5-7 times before it begins and more is better than that.

 What should you do with photos for the holiday season?

 If you’ve got listings with less than 10 photos, you need to maximize this with 10 high quality photos per listing.